NeuraiProject/neurai-rpc/neurai_methods.md

            - omitted: Remove only expired messages (default)
            - "all": Remove ALL messages from pool
            - <hours>: Remove messages older than specified hours (numeric)
+2. scope   (string, optional) Section token.
+When given, only messages of that section's subtree are removed; parents and siblings are untouched.
+           Omitted or "" keeps the historical pool-wide behavior.

 Result:
 {